bartpleiter/FPGC6/Documentation/docs/Build-instructions/verilog.md

 ![GTKwave](../images/gtkwave.png)

-Tip: use `ctrl+shft+b` to reload the waveform when overwritten by a new simulation.
+Tip: use `ctrl+shft+r` to reload the waveform when overwritten by a new simulation.